hack3rs.ca network-security

 AV-12 · Wireless rogue access and evil twin attacks

-Wireless environments can be abused through rogue access points, evil twin networks, weak segmentation, and credential capture attempts when Wi-Fi visibility and policy enforcement are weak.
+Wireless environments can be abused through rogue access points, evil twin networks, and credential capture because Wi-Fi is physically accessible to anyone within radio range — and users connect by name, not by cryptographic identity.

-$ action: Monitor wireless space, enforce strong authentication, segment wireless networks, and train users to recognize trusted SSIDs and certificate prompts.
+$ action: Monitor the wireless environment for rogue SSIDs, enforce strong authentication and certificate validation, segment wireless networks by trust level, and train users to recognize trusted SSIDs and certificate prompts.

 1. Why Wireless Threats Persist